Identifying CP Basis Invariants in SMEFT: Introduction

 The outline of the paper is as follows.
 In Section~\ref{sec:SM} we introduce our formalism to construct SM invariants.
 Afterwards, we generalise this formalism to identify invariants beyond the SM scenarios.
 We also show a simple method to distinguish the CP properties of invariants.
-In Section~\ref{sec:SMEFT-dim6}, we apply our method for the classification of invariants in the framework of SMEFT including dim-$2n$ operators and showcase two examples namely, (i) with the Yukawa coupling operator and (ii) with the Four-fermion operator.
+In Section~\ref{sec:SMEFT-dim6}, we apply our method for the classification of invariants in the framework of SMEFT with dim-6 core and showcase two examples namely, (i) with the Yukawa operator (ii) with the Four-fermion operator.
 In Section~ \ref{sec:SSMEFT}, we showcase our explicit and automated construction of invariants in the low energy $\nu$SMEFT including three operators namely (i) with only one dim-5 operator, (ii) two dim-5 and dim-6 operators and finally (iii) with two dim-5 and dim-7 operators at the tree-level matching.
+We also include an example based on the Type-I seesaw model with a ${\rm U}(3) \times {\rm U}(3)$ flavor symmetry, to demonstrate the scalability of our method in more complex symmetry settings.
 Additionally, in all sections we also provide the traditional HS and PL of the ring to verify the number of invariants.
-Finally, Section~\ref{sec:con} contains our summary and conclusions.
+Finally, Section~\ref{sec:con} presents a summary of our findings and concluding remarks.